pmboutet/n8n-google-slides-api/README.md

-# 🔧 n8n Google Slides API Automation
+# 🔧  Google Slides API Automation [NOT FOR PRODUCTION USE]

 A comprehensive system for dynamically generating Google Slides presentations through n8n workflows, featuring intelligent layout detection and content placement.